 It might not sound very sexy, but if you’re committed to your colour, you’ll need to stop washing your hair so regularly.
 Water will gradually strip away colour, so stick to sudsing up just two or three times a week.
 And as hot water can scorch hair and weaken colour, rinse with lukewarm water.
 Your colour will remain more vibrant, and your reflection will thank you for it.
 The idea of shunning shampoo grossing you out?
-Reach for Aussie Mega Dry Shampoo – the aptly named 'blow-dry in a can' will keep you feeling daisy-fresh without causing your rinse to fade.
+Reach for Superdrug Dry Shampoo in Exotic Flair – this sweet smelling saviour will keep you feeling daisy-fresh without causing your rinse to fade.

 Fight the frizz